vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 Troubleshooting
 - If build fails, ensure all dependencies from Step 1 are installed.
+- Syntax Errors: Make sure all the paths are written properly with no mistakes.

 ## Step 4: Install CUDA Toolkit in WSL